microsoft/golazo/docs/task-board.md

 - Time Off – Visualize availability.
 - Tracking – Items mostly waiting on external parties.
 Use retrospectives to reduce reliance on this lane because it can hide flow debt.
-Ideally all external depenencies are resolved before a ticket is moved to Ready.
+Ideally all external dependencies are resolved before a ticket is moved to Ready.
 - Lead / Manager – Long‑tail tasks owned by roles with fragmented time; isolates their slower cadence from standard WIP metrics.